PMQ9/Microservice_Monitoring/README.md

 # Microservice_Monitoring

-Full-stack monitoring platform to surveil microservices, alerts and debug issues, auto-scales and deploy via GitOps/ArgoCD
+Full-stack monitoring platform to surveil microservices, alerts and debug issues, auto-scales and deploy

 ## What this does

-Deploy a sample microservices application on Minikube Tracks, visualizes, and alerts on the health of the microservices using Prometheus, OTel, Jaeger, Loki, Grafana
+Deploy a sample microservices application on Minikube, tracks, visualizes, and alerts on the health of the microservices using Prometheus, OTel, Jaeger, Loki, Grafana

 ## Environment Setup